liamwalsh1980/Milestone-Project-1/README.md

     - Font colour - Dark blue: hex:274c77
     - Background Colour – Very light grey: hex:e7ecef

+#### Homepage (index.html)
 * The homepage design went through a few trials with choosing the right type of image I wanted and the positioning of it.
-When I found this image <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">click here</a> I knew it would work well for what I wanted achieve on my landing page.
+When I found this <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">image</a> I knew it would work well for what I wanted achieve on my landing page.

 * I wanted to offer users the option of making contact by email.
 I was going to apply a generic email address at the top of the homepage, however after moving it about a few times i decided to add a fourth icon next to the social media icons within the footer of every page which looked much more professional.